duneaught/diversitymod/README.md

 How the Diversity Mod program works:

-Diversity Mod generates and installs mod files based on a user provided seed.
+The Diversity Mod program generates and installs mod files based on a user provided seed.
 If no seed is provided, a random seed will be generated.

-The Binding of Isaac: Rebirth must be restarted for changes to take effect.
-(There's a button for this!)

-When Diversity Mod is closed, it uninstalls the mod files it created and restores previously installed mods; so, the program must remain open for the mod to work.

-When Diversity Mod is opened, previously installed mods are moved to a temporary folder.
+When the Diversity Mod program is opened, other installed Rebirth mods are moved to a temporary folder next to the Rebirth resources folder.

+The Diversity Mod program must remain open for the mod to work, because it restores previously installed mods when closed.

-If the resources directory is not in the default Steam location, Diversity Mod will prompt the user for the path to the Rebirth game files.
+If the Rebirth is not in the default Steam location, the Diversity Mod program will prompt the user for the path to the Rebirth game files.

-The Diversity Mod program won't work if it is inside your Rebirth resources folder.
+The Diversity Mod program won't work if it is inside the Rebirth resources folder.

 ---

 Change log:

 version 0.7
+- some README rewording
+- removed "Close Diversity Mod" button, just use the X
+- removes leading/trailing spaces from seed on Start
+- added random seed generator button
+- condensed install and restart buttons into a single button
+- added colored background to seed field, blue when entry matches installed
+- moved temporary folder to be next to the resources folder, instead of within
-- changed temporary folder to be a random name
+- changed temporary folder name to include a random number
 - fixed title graphic to not be blurry

 version 0.6